-02 Nov When Is the Best Age for Wisdom Teeth Removal?
+When Is the Best Age for Wisdom Teeth Removal?

-Maybe you have wisdom teeth and maybe you don’t—not everybody gets them.
-But if you do have wisdom teeth, you might need to get them removed.
-That extra set of molars can cause a lot of pain and a lot of problems.
+If you do have wisdom teeth, you will likely need to get them removed, as that extra set of molars can cause a lot of pain and dental problems.
 Here’s what you need to know about wisdom teeth removal and the best age to get them extracted.

 Do Wisdom Teeth Always Need to Be Removed?